Stroke-Path Animation Explained

 Drag the playhead to 0.9 seconds and set the Offset back to 0.
-You can also preview the animation by dragging the play head over the timeline.
-And as always hold Shift while dragging to have a smoother preview.
-I like this line to animate from inside out, so I'm not going to switch the starting point with the endpoint as I did previously.
+You can also preview the animation by dragging the playhead over the timeline.
+As always, hold Shift while dragging to have a smoother preview.
+I would like this line to animate from inside out, so I'm not going to switch the starting point with the endpoint as I did previously.

 Now I need to do the same thing with the right line.
-I'm going to select it, and press Shift+F and Shift+D to add the offset and dashes animators.
-Click and hold cmd for Mac or ctrl for Windows to select the 2 animators from the left line.
-And copy and paste them to the right line starting from the 0.4-second mark:
+I'm going to select it, and press Shift+F and Shift+D to add the Offset and Dashes animators.
+Click and hold cmd for Mac or ctrl for Windows to select the 2 animators from the left line and copy-paste them to the right line starting from the 0.4-second mark:

-We can see that the animation is symmetrical and that's because both lines are equal, you know they have the same path length.
+We can see that the animation is symmetrical, that's because both lines have the same path length.
 If we were to paste this animation to another element with a different length the result wouldn't be the same.

-Let's continue with the bottom line, Shift+F and Shift+D set length as Offset and copy the length to the Dashes.
+Let's continue with the bottom line.
+Use Shift+F and Shift+D, go to the Stroke properties, set length as Offset and copy the length to the Dashes.
 I want this line to animate a little faster so I'll set a shorter distance to the second keyframe, 0.8 seconds will be fine.
 And I'll set the offset back to 0, and let's preview it.
 Actually, I think it's a bit too fast, so let me increase the distance a little, much better.

 We're almost done.
 We only have to animate the last element, the circle.
 So select the circle, add the path animators, and repeat the processes, as usual, to get the self-drawing animation.
 Set the length for Offset and Dashes, and let's sync the duration with the end of previous animations 0.9 seconds: